danilocurvelo/imd0030-20242/projects/deques.md

 {: .hint }
 It's easy to lose track of time and get stuck in a deep hole when debugging.
 Come to office hours, chat with other students, or return after taking a break!

 To develop a hypothesis, we can use the debugger to pause the program at any point in time.
 [Watch this video](https://youtu.be/e7K8CNr3j2w) by one of our TAs, Iris Zhou, to learn more about how to debug your deques in IntelliJ.
 At each step, compare your thinking to the state of the debugger.
-If it's a bit hard to understand the state of the debugger, try switching over to the **jGRASP** and **Java Visualizer** tabs while debugging the program.
+If it's a bit hard to understand the state of the debugger, try switching over to the **jGRASP** tab while debugging the program.

 {% include video.html src="https://www.youtube.com/embed/e7K8CNr3j2w" aspect_ratio="1280/777" %}